maximcoding/firebase-web-tutorial/README.md

-##This project provides examples of the next Firebase features:
+## This project provides examples of the next Firebase features:
- * // The Firebase Realtime Database is a cloud-hosted NoSQL .
+> * The Firebase Realtime Database is a cloud-hosted NoSQL.

-- Firestore CRUD Collection + real-time updates
+> * Firestore CRUD Collection + real-time updates
-- Firebase Auth signup
+> * Firebase Auth signup

 ----